cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * AICE: Andes ICE.
 This is a JTAG adapter/"In-Circuit Emulator" made by Andes Technology.
 * CCCI: Cross Core Communication Interface.
-This is how the AP and the BB communicate.
+This is the memory/DMA interface through which the AP and the BB communicate.
 * CONN: "Connectivity", usually refers to the connectivity subsystem.
 The connectivity subsystem includes the WiFi CPU core and possibly the Bluetooth CPU as well.
 * DBF: DSP Binary Filter.
-As the name implies, this is binary filter data that is loaded into and parsed by the DSP.
+As the name implies, this is binary filter data that is loaded into and parsed by the firmware running on the Coresonic DSP.
 * DCM: Dynamic Clock Management.
 * GCU: GPRS Cipher Unit.
+An accelerator for cryptographic ciphers used in some GSM protocols.
 * INFRACFG: "Infrastructure system configuration".
 Refers to the block of registers that control reset, clocking, and some miscellaneous control signals.